 It would be pretty easy to be on a gluten-free diet if every product had a label saying that it contained gluten.
 But, unfortunately labeling in the US does not require gluten to be named as an ingredient if it is hidden under other names.
 And yes, gluten hides under some other names besides wheat, rye and barley.
 The good news is that US labeling does require wheat to be clearly listed as an ingredient.
 And a 2013 law created standards for products that are labeled gluten-free.

-For more information on gluten-free grains check out this blog post Gluten-Free Grains
+Rice, millet, sorghum, buckwheat (not related to wheat), corn, teff, amaranth, quinoa.
+For more information on gluten-free grains check out my post Gluten-Free Grains

 Yes, oats are gluten-free.
 But oats hare often grown near fields containing wheat and are often processed in the same mills as wheat.
 So for very sensitive individuals, like those with Celiac Disease, oats may not be safe.

 Yes, corn, corn meal, popcorn and polenta are gluten-free.

 Yes potatoes are gluten-free, This includes russet, red and yellow potatoes, sweet potatoes and yams.